LargeRaindrop/SEproject/README.md

 # SEproject
-Software engineering project of LargeRaindrop's group\n This is ssh's block.
+Software engineering project of LargeRaindrop's group

+This is ssh's block.